|

 lifestyles.
 One leader in the Bahamian gay community responded to my

-help those who want to recover from the homosexual lifestyle.
-There
+ministries designed to help those who want to recover from the

-are hundreds of lesbians and homosexuals who have successfully exited
+homosexual lifestyle.
+There are many of lesbians and homosexuals who have successfully exited

 that lifestyle and are living contended, productive heterosexual